-Mr. Shoaib Sultan Khan, the Chairman of SRSO, holds a Master’s Degree in English from Lucknow University, Bachelor of Law from Peshawar University and a Public Administration Course from Cambridge University, UK.
+Mr. Shoaib Sultan Khan, the advisor to the SRSO,-BoD, holds a Master’s Degree in English from Lucknow University, Bachelor of Law from Peshawar University and a Public Administration Course from Cambridge University, UK.
 Mr. Khan has been closely associated with policy making and development planning in Pakistan and is currently serving as honorary Chairman, Board of Directors of the Rural Support Programmes Network (RSPN), National Rural Support Programme (NRSP) and Director of Ghazi Brotha Development Organization (GBTI), the Aga Khan Rural Support Programme (AKRSP), Sarhad Rural Support Programme (SRSP), and Balochistan Rural Support Programme (BRSP).
 As Senior Advisor, South Asia Poverty Alleviation Programme (SAPAP) of the UNDP.

 During 1953-1978, Mr. Khan pursued a career as Lecturer and since 1955 as a member of the Civil Service of Pakistan wherein he served as a field officer in the then East Pakistan (now Bangladesh), as Deputy Commissioner Kohat and Peshawar, as Deputy Director of the Civil Service Academy, as Commissioner Karachi, as Secretary to Frontier Government in Departments of Health, Education and Social Welfare and as Director of the Pakistan Academy for Rural Development.